Federal Security Agency

 The Federal Security Agency (FSA) was an independent agency of the United States government established in 1939 pursuant to the Reorganization Act of 1939.
 For a time, the agency oversaw food and drug safety, education funding, administration of public health programs, and the Social Security old-age pension plan.

-History
+It became the Department of Health, Education, and Welfare in 1953.

+Creation and early history

 The Reorganization Act of 1939 authorized the President of the United States to devise a plan to reorganize the executive branch of government.
-Pursuant to the Act, President Franklin D. Roosevelt issued "Reorganization Plan No. 1 of 1939" on April 25, 1939.
-The reorganization plan was designed to reduce the number of agencies reporting directly to the president.
+Pursuant to the act, President Franklin D. Roosevelt issued "Reorganization Plan No. 1 of 1939" on April 25, 1939.
+The reorganization plan was designed to reduce the number of agencies reporting directly to the president, and to bring together in one agency all federal programs in the fields of health, education, and social security.

-The reorganization plan created the Federal Security Agency.
-Included in the FSA were the Social Security Board, the U.S. Public Health Service, the Food and Drug Administration, the Civilian Conservation Corps, the Office of Education (later the United States Department of Education), the National Youth Administration and a number of other agencies.
-Its first director was Paul V. McNutt.
-Secretly, the FSA was also a cover agency from 1942 to 1944 for the War Research Service, a secret program to develop chemical and biological weapons.

-Origins

-The Federal Security Agency (FSA) was established on July 1, 1939, under the Reorganization Act of 1939, P.L.
-76-19.
-The objective was to bring together in one agency all federal programs in the fields of health, education, and social security.
-The first Federal Security Administrator was Paul V. McNutt.
+The Federal Security Agency (FSA) was established on July 1, 1939.
+The initial components of the FSA were:

-The new agency originally consisted of the following major components: (1) Office of the Administrator, (2) Public Health Service (PHS), (3) Office of Education, (4) Civilian Conservation Corps, and (5) Social Security Board.